Long-legged bat

 The long-legged bat (Macrophyllum macrophyllum) is a member of the Phyllostomidae family in the order Chiroptera.
 Both males and females of this species are generally small, with wingspans reaching 80mm with an average weight ranging between 6 and 9 grams.
 The facial structure of these bats includes a shortened rostrum with a prominent noseleaf.
-The most defining feature of these bats however, is their long posterior limbs that extend farther than most Phyllostomidae bats.
+The most defining feature of these bats however, is their long posterior limbs that extend further than most Phyllostomidae bats.
 At the ends of these hind legs, the long-legged bat has abnormally large feet equipped with strong claws.

 Distribution and habitat

-The first specimen of M. macrophyllum was found in Brazil in 1855.
+The very first specimen of M. macrophyllum was discovered in Brazil in 1855.
 Since then, these bats have been sighted in various locations across South America and Central America.
 In the northern regions of South America, the long-legged bat has been found in parts of Peru, Ecuador, Bolivia, and Venezuela.
 In Central America, these bats have been spotted in Costa Rica, Honduras, Guatemala, and Nicaragua.
 M. macrophyllum has also been located in parts of southern Mexico.
 Although these bats are fairly small, they have been shown to have a large home-range of up to 150 hectares with females having slightly larger home-ranges than males.

-In general, M. macrophyllum is found in regions slightly north of the equator in rain forests and tropical deciduous forest habitats.
+In general, M. macrophyllum is found in regions slightly north of the equator in rainforests and tropical deciduous forest habitats.
 In the majority of documented sightings, these bats were found near water sources such as lakes, streams, or sea caves off the Pacific coast.
 It has been inferred that these bats live near water sources because of the abundance of insects at these sights.
-In addition to being found near the water sources mentioned previously, these bats have been found roosting in man-made structures such as water culverts, modern buildings, and even ancient Panama ruins.
+In addition to being found near water sources, these bats have also been seen roosting in man-made structures such as water culverts, modern buildings, and even ancient Panama ruins.